 For more information on how DNS works at a technical level, see this Wikipedia page.

 SlickDNS is a managed DNS hosting service.
-We operate a global network of authoritative name servers that can publish DNS information for your domains.
+We operate a global network of authoritative name servers that can publish DNS records for your domains.

 We think the registrars do a fine job of selling domain names, but generally their DNS configuration interfaces are slow and clunky.